dceads4490/flask_api_demo/README.md

 http://localhost:5000/state_locator/?addr="7105 Avalon blvd, alpharetta"

 #Testing using curl will require parsing the address to replace spaces.
-You can use the following from the command prompt.
+You can use the following from the BASH command prompt.

 ADDR="7105 Avalon blvd, alpharetta, ga"